martingardner/react-hooks-macabre-woods/macabre-forest/README.md

 - should not be able to go above max number of workers, and need to apply all workers before the activate button will function

 ## Todo List
-- add in error handling so that more workers can't be added than the max allows
-- add in error handling so that less than one worker can't exist
-- add in activate button
-- add in results panel to show results

 ## Install
 - npm install